skip navigation

 Monday Night Steel

-HHRP runs an unofficial steel match on the first and third Monday each month.
+HHRP runs an unofficial steel match on the second and fourth Monday each month.
 The match consists of three or four stages, three or four strings each.
 (Depends on when the sun goes down and how many people show up)

 Each stage consists of 3-6 steel targets at 10-25 yards, scoring is based on how fast you can hit the targets (But you do have to hit them: slow hits are faster than fast misses).